- Donor-Advised Funds

-A donor-advised fund, or DAF, is a philanthropic vehicle established at a public charity.
-It allows donors to make a charitable contribution, receive an immediate tax benefit and then recommend grants from the fund over time.
-An easy way to think about a donor-advised fund is like a charitable savings account: a donor contributes to the fund as frequently as they like and then recommends grants to their favorite charity when they are ready.
+A DONOR-ADVISED FUND, or DAF, is a giving account established at a public charity.
+The 501(c)(3) public charity serves as a “sponsoring organization,” which manages and administers individual DAF accounts.
+DAF accounts allow donors to make a charitable contribution, receive an immediate tax deduction and then recommend grants from the fund over time.
+Donors can contribute to the fund as frequently as they like, and then recommend grants to their favorite charitable organizations whenever it makes sense for them.

 To establish your donor-advised fund, you make an irrevocable contribution of personal assets—which could include cash, stock, real estate and more.
 Your contribution is recorded as a donation to NPT, and the balance will be reflected in your donor-advised fund account.
 National Philanthropic Trust accepts the widest range of assets, helping you turn just about any asset into philanthropic capital.

 When you contribute to your donor-advised fund, you may be eligible to claim an itemized tax deduction for federal and/or state income tax purposes.
 Because National Philanthropic Trust and other donor-advised fund sponsors are public charities, your donation is considered a tax-deductible charitable contribution.
 The amount of the deduction will depend on several factors, including the type of asset donated and how long you have owned it.
 This arrangement allows you to plan your gift so that you can take the tax deduction when it makes sense for you and to recommend grants to your favorite charitable organizations at any point in the future.